stongao/iot_mqtt/client2/readmeL2.txt

 The following commands need to be executed to run the program.
 1) python client_L2.py

-You will also have to change the IP address and port in the connect line as per the broker settings.
+You will also have to change the IP address and port in the line 68 of the code as per the broker settings.